googlearchive/flashlight/README.md

  - Push an object to `/search/request` which has the following keys: `index`, `type`, and `q` (or `body` for advanced queries)
  - Listen on `/search/response` for the reply from the server

-The `body` object can be any valid ElasticSearch DSL structure (see More on Queries).
+The `body` object can be any valid ElasticSearch DSL structure (see [Building ElasticSearch Queries](https://github.com/firebase/flashlight#building-elasticsearch-queries)).

 Deploy to Heroku
 ================